kobotoolbox/docs/source/data_through_webforms.md

 **Online-Only (multiple submissions):** This is the best option when entering many records at once on a computer, e.g. for transcribing paper records.

 **Online-Only (single submission):** This allows a single submission and can be paired with the ‘return_url’ parameter (explained below) to redirect the user to a URL of your choice after the form has been submitted.

+**Online-only (once per respondent):** This allows your web form to only be submitted once per user, using basic protection to prevent the same user (on the same browser & device) from submitting more than once.

 **Embeddable web form code:** Use this html5 code snippet to integrate your form on your own website using smaller margins.